seldomos/redtip/README.md

-# Ketip
+# Redtip

-Ketip is a systemd Service Manager.
+Redtip is a systemd Service Manager(fork Ketip).

 ![screenshot](data/screenshot.png?raw=true)

+## Building and Installation(auto for RedOS)

+Run `sudo ./install-script.sh` to auto-install all packages and building programm

-## Building and Installation
+## Building and Installation(manually)

 Run `meson` to configure the build environment and then `ninja` to build